districtr/districtr/docs/12team/contributions.md

 At this point, districtr, filled with real data and rich with features, was ready to demo.

-### [@apizzimenti]

-Around this time, Anthony appears to help Max prepare for the first districtr demo.
+Around this time, Anthony, [@apizzimenti] appears to help Max prepare for the first districtr demo.
 On Tue.
 Jan.
 15, he writes the api that allows users to log in and out of the app.
 The next week, he loads test populations.
 His big contribution here is the creation of the `InspectTool` on Sat., Jan.
 25. He continued to help work on the api through February.

-Typically involved with the more research and Gerrychain side of the MGGG laboratory, he has returned to help in the Spring of 2021 processing data for Wisconsin, Minnesota and the contribution of language for public-facing portals.
+Typically involved with the more research and Gerrychain side of the MGGG laboratory, Anthony has returned to help in the Spring of 2021 processing data for Wisconsin, Minnesota and the contribution of language for public-facing portals.